 Specific valuation techniques used to value financial instruments include:

-- The fair value of forward foreign exchange contracts is determined using forward exchange rates at the balance sheet date
+- the fair value of forward foreign exchange contracts is determined using forward exchange rates at the balance sheet date

-- The fair value of the remaining financial instruments is determined using discounted cash flow analysis.
+- the fair value of the remaining financial instruments is determined using discounted cash flow analysis.

-38 FINANCIAL RISK MANAGEMENT Risk management framework
+Risk management framework

 The Company is exposed to credit risk, liquidity risk and market risk.
 The Company's board of directors has the overall responsibility for the management of these risks and is supported by Management Advisory Committee that advises on the appropriate financial risk governance framework.
 The Company has risk management policies and systems in place which are reviewed regularly to reflect changes in market conditions and price risk along with the Company's activities.
 The Company's audit committee oversees how management monitors compliance with the financial risk management policies and procedures and reviews the adequacy of risk management framework in relation to the risks faced by the Company.